• Link to Youtube Link to Youtube Link to Youtube

 Share this entry

-Yuval Noah Harari is an Israeli historian, philosopher, and professor at the Hebrew University of Jerusalem.
-He gained international recognition with his bestsellers 'Sapiens: A Brief History of Humankind' and 'Homo Deus', analyzing the development of human society and potential future scenarios.
-Harari's work examines long-term historical trends, combining science, philosophy, and history.
+Yuval Noah Harari (born 1976) is an Israeli historian and professor at the Hebrew University of Jerusalem.
+He gained international fame through his popular books such as 'Sapiens: A Brief History of Humankind' and 'Homo Deus', where he analyzes the development of humanity, society, and technology.

 /